SohamRatnaparkhi/blogx/README.md

 It offers four distinct API services that collectively enable various functionalities:

-- Authentication: This service facilitates essential operations such as user `login`, `logout`, and `registration`, ensuring secure access to the platform.
+- **Authentication**: This service facilitates essential operations such as user `login`, `logout`, and `registration`, ensuring secure access to the platform.
-- Blog: The Blog service provides features for managing blog-related activities.
+- **Blog**: The Blog service provides features for managing blog-related activities.
 Users can `create`, `update`, and `delete` their blog posts.
 Additionally, they have the ability to `like` or `dislike` posts, promoting user engagement and feedback.
-- User: This service focuses on user-related interactions.
+- **User**: This service focuses on user-related interactions.
 It allows users to `follow` or `unfollow` other users, enabling social connections within the platform.
 Furthermore, users can `delete` their account if desired.
-- Feed: The Feed service is responsible for curating and displaying relevant content to users.
+- **Feed**: The Feed service is responsible for curating and displaying relevant content to users.
 It offers multiple options for customizing the feed, including displaying `all posts`, posts from `followed` authors, `liked` posts, posts by a specific user, or a `particular post`.

 Try this API service in postman.